 No matter how close the deadline is for your project review or report, time spent on planning is never wasted.

 Writing without a proper plan often results in lengthy, jumbled text that does not relay your message correctly.

 With planning, you can decide what information is crucial or desirable and what’s irrelevant and prioritize your points in that order.

 As a writer, you need to have an excellent title for your report.
 If you need title ideas, you can search online for cause-and-effect essay topics on finance as an example.

 As an authority figure, you want your content to reflect this authority.
 Active voice is more confident than passive voice.

 Avoid using passive voice by leaving out words such as will, can, and may.

-To give more clarity and authority to the text, write in active voice, “the leadership reviewed the report.”
+To give more clarity and authority to the text, write in an active voice, “the leadership reviewed the report.”
 Using passive voice often makes your voice sound weak and indecisive.